 “It’s date night.
 You’re supposed to enjoy it.
 Have fun with each other.”
 Their eyes met, understanding dawning.
 Her mum did pull her into an embrace then, the tension in her shoulders melting away.

 She pulled the oven open to find a plate piled high with her mother’s famous spaghetti and meatballs tucked in with a blanket of foil.
 Suddenly she was ravenous.
 When was the last time she’d eaten?
 She’d spent most of the day wrapping April’s present, etching good luck spells into the brittle bone; she couldn’t remember.
-She slid the plate out and unwrapped the foil – the microwave was much faster than the oven.
+She slid the plate out and unwrapped the foil – hungry enough to forego the oven for the microwave.

-No sooner had she pressed start, the heavy meatballs spinning on their wheel, than the doorbell rang out, startling her.
+No sooner had she pressed start, the heavy meatballs spinning on their wheel dark red sauce beginning to bubble, than the doorbell rang out.
 She pulled the door of the microwave ajar, just in case she told herself, and went to answer the door.
 Had they lost their house key as well?

-But it wasn’t her parents who stood under the porch light, far from it.
-A handsome man, early thirties at most, the type of man who went to the gym for fun was standing with one foot on the step below him, enticing her with a crooked smile.
+But it wasn’t her parents who stood under the porch light.
+A handsome man, early thirties at most, the type of man who went to the gym just for fun was standing with one foot on the step below him, enticing her with a crooked smile.
 It was Mr. Henley from down the street.
 The new neighbours.

 “Hi?” she said, more of a question than a greeting.

-“Tabitha isn’t it?” he asked, reaching to shake her hand but thinking better of it.
+“Tabitha, isn’t it?” he asked, reaching to shake her hand but thinking better of it at the last second.
 He shoved them in his pockets instead.

 “Can I help you with something?”
-Her heart beat now, not because of his too-obvious good looks, but because he was a strange man who knew her name, an older man who would have seen the empty spot where her parent’s car normally sat.
-She glanced down the street and saw a scattering of porch lights on, television LEDs behind net curtains and took a calming breath.
-But he was a neighbour.
-They had good neighbours on this street.
-She was too like her mother sometimes.
+Her heart beat faster now, not because of his obvious good looks, but because he was a strange man who knew her name, an older man who would have seen the empty spot where her parent’s car normally sat.
+She glanced down the street and saw a scattering of porch lights on, television LEDs behind net curtains and took a breath to calm herself.
+This was type of street where a cry for help would not be ignore.
+But he was a neighbour too.
+They had good neighbours on this street if her mother was to be believed.

 She’d watched them move in months ago.
 He was the handsome husband, his wife a porcelain doll.
 Avril had said she would’ve looked like a fifties pinup if she just had the pointy bra and the curls, and Tabitha hadn’t disagreed.
 She’d seen the children too, a little fair-haired girl and a white blonde boy, maybe seven and five years old at a guess.
 Avril couldn’t guess, she said they all looked the same to her, but it was easier when you were around kids a lot.
 They looked sweet, but so did cooking apples before you took a bite.